Sustainable Development as Focus of Transformative Sustainability Education for Grades 11 and 12 (17-18 Year Olds)

 of the concept of sustainable development and its goals, principles and processes

 - the goal is development that meets the needs of the present without compromising the ability of future generations to meet their own needs (from the Brundtland Commission's 1987

 Our Common Future

 report to the United Nations)

 is the United Nations action plan for sustainable development

-on Environment and Development lists several principles and recommends several processes for sustainable development
+- the Rio Declaration on Environment and Development lists several principles and recommends several processes for sustainable development

 - integration of environmental, social equity, and economic considerations